Elliptically Distributed Lozenge Tilings of a Hexagon: Correlation kernel and determinantal representations

 To simplify notation hereinafter we let

 The $t$ superscript for these functions stands for the fact their arguments, as it will become apparent in the next proposition, are essentially locations of the particles at time $t$.
-Likewise the parameters depend on $t$ ($t_i$ and $u_j$ are implicit for $t_i^t$, $u_j^t$ respectively; see \eqref{relabel} and \eqref{parmatching}).
-We'll also denote
+Likewise the parameters depend on~$t$ ($t_i$ and $u_j$ are implicit for~$t_i^t$, $u_j^t$ respectively; see~\eqref{relabel} and~\eqref{parmatching}).
+We will also denote